 - If audio/visual equipment is requested, the person reserving the room should make arrangements ahead of time to learn how to use the equipment.
 Staff may not be available for assistance on the requested reservation date.

 - Food and beverages may be served with permission.
 Alcoholic beverages or smoking are not permitted.

-- The Library is not responsible for the equipment, materials or property brought to the room by the group or its members.
+- Neither the Library nor the Village of Shorewood is responsible for the equipment, materials or property brought to the room by the group or its members.

 - Staff should be notified of any emergency, accident, or unusual occurrence.